Gazini Ganados

-Gazini Christiana Jordi Acopiado Ganados (/tl/; born December 26, 1995) is a Filipino model and beauty pageant titleholder who was crowned Miss Universe Philippines 2019.
-She represented the Philippines at the Miss Universe 2019 pageant and finished as a Top 20 semifinalist along with the Best National Costume award.
+Gazini Christiana Jordi Acopiado Ganados (/tl/; born December 26, 1995) is a Filipino beauty pageant titleholder who won Miss Universe Philippines 2019.
+She represented the Philippines at the Miss Universe 2019 pageant where she placed in the Top 20 and won the Best National Costume Award.

+Ganados previously competed in Miss World Philippines 2014 where she placed in the Top 13.
+At Binibining Pilipinas 2019, she won the main title which allowed her to represent the Philippines at Miss Universe.
+She was the last Binibining Pilipinas winner to compete in that pageant before the national Miss Universe title was transferred to a standalone organization.

+Ganados later competed in the first edition of MGI All Stars (2026) where she placed in the Top 5.

 Early life and education

-Gazini Christiana Jordi Acopiado Ganados was born in Dapitan, Zamboanga del Norte, Philippines to a domestic partnership between her Palestinian father and Filipino mother who later separated.
+Gazini Christiana Jordi Acopiado Ganados was born in Dapitan, Zamboanga del Norte, Philippines, to a domestic partnership between her Palestinian father and Filipino mother who later separated.
 Ganados was raised by her maternal grandparents.
-Ganados and her family moved and have resided in the city of Talisay, Cebu since she was in sixth grade.
-She holds a degree in Tourism Management and a certificate in Health Care Services NCII both from the University of San Jose–Recoletos in Cebu City.
+Ganados and her family moved and have resided in the city of Talisay, Cebu, since she was in sixth grade.
+She studied tourism management and later earned a certificate for providing health care services from the University of San Jose–Recoletos in Cebu City.

 Pageantry

 Miss World Philippines 2014

 Ganados joined Miss World Philippines 2014 and placed in the Top 13.
 Valerie Weigmann won the said pageant.